About The Species

 In Alaska, NOAA Fisheries and the North Pacific Fishery Management Council manage yellowtail rockfish under the Fishery Management Plan for Groundfish of the Gulf of Alaska.

 The northern Pacific coast stock is above its target population level.
-The southern Pacific coast stock is unknown.

 Most fishing gear used to harvest yellowtail rockfish rarely contacts the ocean floor and has minimal impacts on habitat.
 Area closures and gear restrictions protect sensitive rocky, cold-water coral and sponge habitats from bottom trawl gear.